VFPX/VFPXDeployment/docs/Documentation.md

 If you need to perform specific tasks as part of the build process, such as updating version numbers in code or include files, edit *[BuildProcess\\BuildMe.prg](../BuildProcess/BuildMe.prg "Example file")* to perform those tasks.
 It can use the [Public variables](#public-variables) created by VFPX Deployment (discussed earlier).
 If the Version setting isn't specified in ProjectSettings.txt and the prompt setting is N, set the pcVersion variable to the appropriate value.

 If no specific tasks are needed beyond what the VFPX Deployment process does, you can delete BuildMe.prg.

+The program may set the public variable **plContinue** to .F. to cancel the build process.

 #### AfterBuild
 If you need to perform specific tasks after the build process, such as running your own idea of git, like add ., tag, push, etc, edit *[BuildProcess\\AfterBuild.prg](../Source/Apps/VFPXDeployment/AfterBuild.prg "Example file")* to perform those tasks.
 It can use the [Public variables](#public-variables) created by VFPX Deployment (discussed earlier).